Fghurayri/portfolio/src/routes/posts/sensible-typescript-apps-with-deno/index.md

 ### How is Deno Different than Node in those two points?

 Ryan Dahl built Deno with security in mind.
-For example, by default, any third-party script will run without access to the file system or the network unless the user gives permission, vastly minimizing the attack vector.
+For example, by default, third-party scripts will run without access to the file system or the network unless the user gives permission, vastly minimizing the attack vector.

-Moreover, installing dependencies is as simple as pasting the URL of the library at the start of your file.
-A cached version will be saved into your machine and never updated unless the user specifically asks for it.
+Moreover, installing dependencies is as simple as pasting the URL of the library at the start of the file.
+A cached version will be saved into the machine and never updated unless the user specifically asks for it.

 ### Extra Nice Things in Deno